hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 object A:
   class TC
   given tc: TC = ???
-  def f(given TC) = ???
+  def f(using TC) = ???

 object B:
-  import A._ // imports all members of A except the given instances import A.given // imports only the given instances of A
+  import A.* // imports all members of A except the given instances import A.given // imports only the given instances of A

 object C:
-  import A.{given, _} // import givens and non-givens with a single import
+  import A.{given, *} // import givens and non-givens with a single import

 object D:
   import A.TC